Law Enforcement Leadership Academy

 Which Education Program Would Be Best to Attend?

-Each agency may determine the appropriate education program for their personnel; the following definitions should help match students with the appropriate education program.
-Follow this link for more information about how the LELA programs fit with the other KUPMC educational programs.
+Each agency may determine the appropriate education program for their personnel; however, the following points should help match students with the appropriate education program.

 - Command level personnel generally function as managers and tend to have policy making authority and/or responsibility.